Martin Zlomislić

-Martin Zlomislić (born 16 August 1998) is a Bosnian professional footballer who plays as a goalkeeper for HNK Rijeka and Bosnia and Herzegovina national team.
+Martin Zlomislić (born 16 August 1998) is a Bosnian professional footballer who plays as a goalkeeper for Azerbaijan Premier League club Qarabağ and Bosnia and Herzegovina national team.

 He started his professional career at Široki Brijeg in 2017, at the age of 19.

 Club career

 Široki Brijeg

 Zlomislić started playing football in Široki Brijeg.
 He got called up to the first team in June 2017, but didn't make his professional debut for the club until 13 May 2018, which was a 3–1 home league win against Željezničar.
 Zlomislić didn't become a first team regular until the 2019–20 season, playing in 18 of Široki's 23 games in the first part of the season.

 He started off the 2020–21 Bosnian Premier League season with a clean sheet in a 1–0 win against Tuzla City on 2 August 2020.

 In a league game against Sloboda Tuzla on 29 August 2020, Zlomislić earned himself a straight red card after fouling an opposing player.

 On 31 March 2021, he terminated his contract with Široki Brijeg and left the club.